 Vitamin B1 is a water-soluble vitamin also known as Thiamin

-Sufficient levels of Vitamin B1 help to also ensure that the nervous system and the cardiovascular system work at peak levels.
-Proper muscular function is also dependent on sufficient quantities of this vitamin.
-The production of adenosine triphosphate (ATP), which is the body's main source of fuel, could not take place without Vitamin B1.
-The heart, in particular, relies on this fuel supply so that it can keep up with its most important job of circulating blood throughout the body and supplying the blood cells with oxygen.
+A regular and proper level of Vitamin B1 helps ensure that our nervous system and cardiovascular system function at peak performance levels.
+Good muscular function also depends on sufficient quantities of this water soluble vitamin.
+The production of adenosine triphosphate (ATP), the body's main source of fuel, could not take place without Vitamin B1.
+That incredibly important organ, the heart, in particular, relies on this fuel supply so that it can keep up with its most important job of circulating blood throughout the body and supplying the blood cells with oxygen.

 Of value to those with congestive heart failure

-All water soluble vitamins, such as B1, must be continuously replenished because what the body does not use is eliminated via the urine.
-If they are not replenished adequately, a deficiency can result.
-Fortunately, because Thiamin is found in so many foods, B1 deficiencies are very rare.
+All water soluble vitamins, such as Thiamine (B1), must be regularly replenished.
+What the body does not use of a water soluble vitamin is eliminated via the urine.
+If water soluble vitamins are not replenished regularly, and in adequate amounts, a Thiamine deficiency can result.
+Fortunately, in the case of Thiamin (B1) deficiencies are quite rare because it is found in so many foods.

 Sources of Vitamin B1

-Good natural sources of Vitamin B1 include pork, whole grain cereals, wheat germ, navy beans, kidney beans, garbanzo beans, peas, peanuts, fish, oysters, whole wheat and rye flour, oranges and orange juice and raisins.
-The best sources are found in beef liver and kidneys and in brewer's yeast.
+There are plenty of natural sources of Vitamin B1.
+You can easily get it from pork, whole grain cereals, wheat germ, navy beans, kidney beans, garbanzo beans, peas, peanuts, fish, oysters, whole wheat and rye flour, oranges and orange juice and raisins.
+The absolute best sources are beef liver, kidneys, and brewer's yeast.
 Of course, one good source of any vitamin is going to be a good daily multivitamin.

 Daily B1 Intake Requirements

-A final determination as to the most beneficial daily intake of Vitamin B1 has yet to be made.
-However, since this vitamin is non-toxic, it probably is not possible to consume "too much".
-Remember, however, as a water soluble vitamin, B1 is constantly eliminated from the body through the urine.
-Most experts agree that 2.4 mcg each day is sufficient for men and women over age 14.
+The jury is still out on the most beneficial daily intake of Vitamin B1 has yet to be made.
+However, since this vitamin is non-toxic, it probably is very difficult to consume "too much" of it although rare allergic reactions and skin irritation have occurred.
+Keep in mind, however, it is a water soluble vitamin, and so will be constantly eliminated from the body.
+Having said that, however, most experts agree that 2.4 mcg each day should be more than sufficient for men and women over age 14 although most recommended doses hover around 1.5 mcg.
 Children and pregnant and/or lactating women have slightly different requirements.

 Symptoms of Vitamin B1 Deficiency

-The most notable symptom of a Vitamin B1 deficiency is a condition called Beriberi.
-Symptoms of this condition include rapid heartbeat, mental confusion, nerve trouble and muscles that gradually begin to waste away.
+The best known, and most notable, symptom of a Vitamin B1 deficiency is a condition called Beriberi.
+Symptoms of Beriberi include rapid heartbeat, mental confusion, nerve trouble and a greadual wasting away of muscles.

-Because Vitamin B1 plays a significant role in effectively transmitting nerve signals between the spinal cord and the brain, insufficient amounts of this vitamin can also lead to the development of depression, headaches, nausea, loss of appetite, nerves that tingle and tiredness.
+Because Vitamin B1 plays a significant role in the effective transmission of nerve signals between the spinal cord and the brain, insufficient amounts of this vitamin can also lead to the development of depression, headaches, nausea, loss of appetite, nerves that tingle and tiredness.

 Why Diets Don't Work | Sitemap

-Vitamin B1 - Thiamin - Copyright 2012 by Donovan Baldwin
+Vitamin B1 - Thiamine - Copyright 2023 by Donovan Baldwin